oc-rs/understandingreligion/understandingreligion/content/p/caodaism.md

 ---
 Title: Caodaism
 Abstract: Caodaism emerged in Vietnam during the 1920s and based its structure on that of the Roman Catholic Church, but drew its principles and practices from Buddhism, Daoism, Christianity, and Confucianism.
 Author: Luke Burns

-Categories: ['Traditions']
+Categories:
+- Traditions
-Tags: ['vietnam','new religious movements']
+Tags:
+- vietnam
+- new religious movements
 PublishDate: 2020-02-07
 LastModifiedDate: 2020-10-29

--Books:
+"-Books":
+Image: toathanhtayninh.jpg
+Featured: false

 ---
 # Introduction